What does a Pharmacy Technician do?

 Pharmacy Technician Job Description Sample

-A Pharmacy Technician plays a crucial role in supporting the pharmacist in providing quality patient care.
-They assist in the preparation and dispensing of medications, manage inventory, and ensure compliance with regulatory standards.
+A Pharmacy Technician plays a crucial role in supporting pharmacists and other healthcare professionals by providing essential services in a pharmacy setting.
+This position involves assisting with the preparation and dispensing of medications, managing inventory, and ensuring compliance with regulatory standards.

 Responsibilities:

-- Assist pharmacists in the preparation and dispensing of medications.
+- Assist pharmacists in the preparation and dispensing of medications to patients.

 - Manage pharmacy inventory by ordering, receiving, and stocking medications.

-- Provide customer service to patients, answering questions and addressing concerns about medications.
+- Provide customer service to patients by answering questions and addressing concerns.

 Qualifications